-We're already excited about the upcoming 2017 Total Solar Eclipse, even though it's still months away.
-Events like eclipses certainly don't happen every day, and it's even rarer for the path of totality to be in our own backyard, or just a road trip away!
+We are really excited about the upcoming 2017 Total Solar Eclipse!
+Spectacular celestial events like this one certainly don't happen every day, and it's even rarer for the path of totality to be in our own backyard, or just a road trip away.

 If you want to get the very best views of this rare event, you're in luck — Orion carries a thorough assortment of products ideal for viewing a solar eclipse, including glass and safety film solar filters for your telescopes and binoculars as well as specialized telescopes, filters, and finder scopes designed for optimal solar viewing.
 CAUTION: Never look at the Sun, either directly or through a telescope or binocular, without a professionally made protective solar filter installed that completely covers the front of the instrument, or permanent eye damage could result.
 When using a truss tube telescope to view the Sun, both a properly fitting solar filter and light shroud are required.